Poldark series four is currently airing on BBC One on Sundays at 9pm, covering book 7 of Winston Graham’s novels, The Angry Tide.

 2. A character moves between the classes

 Demelza begins life at Ross Poldark’s home as a kitchen maid but ends up as Ross’ wife.
-Tom Branson is the Crawley’s chauffeur who marries Lady Sybil and is eventually accepted by the Crawley family.
+In Downton, Tom Branson is the Crawley’s chauffeur who marries Lady Sybil and is eventually accepted by the Crawley family.
 In both cases the treatment of these characters by the class they move from and the one they move to provide some interesting storylines.

 3. There’s balls and parties

 There’s nothing like a big party with all the people in ‘society’ for starting tongues wagging or outing some misdemeanour.
 All this and fancy costumes and hairstyles too!
 Yes!
 Poldark, like Downton, enjoys its share of soirees and the glamour that goes with them.

 4. And on the subject of costumes and hair

 Don’t we just love to see the different fashions of the day?
 The men in breeches in Poldark, tux in Downton; the gorgeous outfits the Crawley women wear; the amazing hairstyles of the Poldark women – and of course – Ross’ hair certainly deserves a mention.

 Well, you have to have someone who’s a bad egg to add edge to the story: who’s always able to whisper about some wrong-doing or plot another’s downfall.
 And if they’re handsome and bad, then so much the better.
 In Downton this role goes to Thomas Barrow, the Crawley’s footman: in Poldark to George Warleggan, a banker and long-time enemy of Ross’.

 Is it a pre-requisite to have a dining scene in every episode?
 It sometimes seems so.
 Anyway, in Poldark as in Downton, much of the upper classes time is spent discussing the issues of the day around a dining table groaning with food.
 It’s always great to see what’s on offer.
 Swan?
 Did someone say swan?